misterhay/VISCA-IP-Controller-GUI/README.md

 # VISCA-IP-Controller-GUI
 A graphical program for controlling PTZ cameras using VISCA commands over a local network.

-This uses code from [VISCA-IP-Controller](https://github.com/misterhay/VISCA-IP-Controller)
+This uses code from [VISCA-IP-Controller](https://github.com/misterhay/VISCA-IP-Controller).

+Ensure you have [Python](https://www.python.org/) installed, along with [Tkinter](https://www.tutorialspoint.com/how-to-install-tkinter-in-python), use one of the binary releases.
+(TO DO)